phuvf/oscpoint/companion-module.md

 In the `Developer modules path` section, click the `Select` button and navigate to the `companion-module-dev` folder you created in step 1.

-Companion will restart and you will now be using the latest version of the OSCPoint module.
+Companion will scan this folder for modules, find the new OSCPoint module and use this instead of the older, built-in version.

 ## 3 - Check the module version is correct